CNC Training, Onsite and Offsite.

 This is the universal one it is horizontal and vertical (no tool changer) the head change is done in programme.
 We used to make big cam-plates for knitting machines and loads of other stuff, happiest days of my life working this thing.

 I remember the guy demonstrating it, to the company I was working for, was so enthusiastic.
-You could press feed-hold and it gave you the option to carry on or retract the tap.
+You could press feed-hold during a tapping cycle and it gave you the option to carry on or retract the tap.
 Bloody hell it was like someone had shown us a bottomless bear bottle (we love stuff like that in the midlands).

 Don’t forget to watch my Tutorial Videos